-The CCAM Partnership allocates the Operational Objectives on the Programme timeline in their logical sequence (see Figure 8).
+The CCAM Partnership allocates the Operational Objectives on the Programme timeline in their logical sequence (see Figure 8: The three phases in the CCAM Partnership to monitor the SRIA progress.).

 Figure 8: The three phases in the CCAM Partnership to monitor the SRIA progress.